Follow

 7th and 8th kilometers

 I knew this section would determine how I felt at the end of the race.
-Once I reached the Gurdwara, it was time for the final mile challenge.
-I tried to push harder, but I couldn’t find that extra gear—maybe the rough start had taken its toll.
-I noticed other runners slowing down, which motivated me to keep going.
-As I turned left onto Kamraj Road and heard my friends cheering, I glanced at my watch and saw 42:40—no chance for a sub-43-minute finish.
-I kept a steady pace to power through the final hill, finishing at 43:41.
-It wasn’t the time I was hoping for, but that’s how the race goes sometimes!
+As I approached the Gurdwara, the final mile challenge was upon me.
+I tried to push harder, but couldn’t seem to find that extra gear—perhaps the rough start had taken its toll.
+I noticed other runners slowing down, which gave me the motivation to keep pushing.
+Turning left onto Kamraj Road and hearing my friends cheering, I glanced at my watch and saw 42:40—no chance of hitting a sub-43-minute finish.
+I kept a steady pace to power through the final hill, crossing the finish line at 43:41.
+It wasn’t the time I had hoped for, but that’s just how the race goes sometimes!

 Post Race

-Overall, I liked the course—it had just the right level of challenge to keep it interesting.
-But the start-line organization is still a mess.
+Overall, I enjoyed the course—it offered just the right amount of challenge to keep things interesting.
+However, the start-line organization still needs improvement.
 The organizers need to figure out how to start runners in smaller batches.
-How hard can it be, right?
+How hard can that be, right?

 As for my finish, it was a bit disappointing.
 I trained hard and felt fit enough to hit that sub-43, but it didn’t happen.
 Still, I’m not letting it get to me.
-Walking into the parade grounds, I noticed that the finish felt different from the Kanteerava Stadium vibe in previous years.
-When I thought about it, I realized I’d been running this race for eight editions, making steady progress.
+As I walked into the parade grounds, I noticed that the finish felt different from the Kanteerava Stadium vibe from previous years.
+When I stopped to think about it, I realized I’d been running this race for eight editions, making steady progress each time.

 The metro ride home and breakfast with friends made the whole experience worthwhile.